amigavision/amigavision.github.io/best.md

 * High cost to upgrade to faster CPU+RAM+HD
 * Needs a scaler or hardware upgrade to connect to HDMI, a good one is at least $100-150

 ## MiSTer FPGA

 * Low power usage
 * Highest accuracy
-* Lowest input and output latency
+* Lowest input and output latency aside from original hardware
 * Cycle-accurate Amiga 500 core for demo scene productions
-* Medium-level cost — MiSTer Pi board is $125 including case and 64GB SD card, SuperStation is $199
+* Medium-level cost — MiSTer Pi board is $125 including case and 64GB SD card, SuperStation is $199 including 64GB SD card.
+* SuperStation is a high-quality injection-molded case, much higher quality than the average affordable Raspberry Pi case.

 ## Summary